-Apex Legends has an abundant list of Legends in Season 10, but for those interested in finding out who the real voices are behind the characters, here are all the voice actors in the game.
+Apex Legends has an abundant list of Legends in Season 12, but for those interested in finding out who the real voices are behind the characters, here is a list of all the voice actors in the game.

 Just like when any new Legend drops, the pick rates and popularity of all Legends shift, keeping players on their toes.

-All the Legends are unique, from a gameplay perspective and the aesthetic side of things, so who are the voices that give the Legends life?
+All the Legends are unique, both from a gameplay perspective and the personality side of things, so who are the voices that give the Legends life?

-Apex Legends is now home to 18 individual characters, with Season 11 soon to bring another.
-Each of these characters are unique and somewhat reflect their voice actors, so let’s take a look at the faces behind the Legends.
+Apex Legends is now home to 20 individual characters, with Season 12 bringing Mad Maggie.
+Each of these characters is unique and somewhat reflects their voice actors, so let’s take a look at the faces behind the Legends.

 Apex Legends voice actors

 Although this character technically isn’t a Legend, Zehra Fazal voices the announcer in the Apex Games.
 So every time you hear “The Champion has been eliminated” or any announcement while in-game, apart from in Arenas, this is the voice actor you have been hearing.

 Season 11’s addition to the Apex Legends roster was Ash, the Incisive Instigator.
 The simulacrum is voiced by Anna Campbell, who was also responsible for the character’s voice in the Titanfall franchise.

 Like Ash, Anna has been a part of the Titanfall and Apex Legends franchise for a long time, being involved with Arenas way before the Legend was officially released in Season 11.
 The actor has also been involved in numerous films and TV shows such as NCIS.